Training and Mentoring Workshop Details

 • Using radio communications

-• Set out TTM equipment
+• Setting out TTM equipment

 • The role of a spotter